quickintegrate/docs/docs/Core Development/Triggers/REST.md

 Quickintegrate platform supports **REST API** development using HTTP trigger where configurations can be defined such as host, port, uri/query params etc.

 :::note
 - The flow must contain atleast one APIRESPONSE element in it when this is used.
 - For method <Badge cls="success" method="POST" /> / <Badge cls="warning" method="PUT" /> / <Badge cls="success" method="PATCH" /> request body is not compulsory.
 :::

 1. When we Login to Quick Integration Platform to get started.
 2. Click on **Manage** Option >> **Projects** >> **Create** to create the new project
 3. Go to **DEVELOP** >> **Functionality** API

-4. Select relevant project and create services in that project by cliking **Service** button.
+4. Select relevant project and create services in that project by clicking **Service** button.
 5. Select **REST** triggers in drowndown while creating the flow
 6. Once service name is provided, canvas will show up with selected DB **REST** Trigger

 <Image src="/img/Core Development/Trigger/rest.png" alt="REST trigger" />